 Jim Berretta, owner and CEO of Berretta Drum Instruction and Berretta Music Academy, has been instructing since 1998.
 A graduate of University of Tampa and with honors from Musicians Institute.
 He has studied with David Coash (Florida Orchestra Percussionist), Joe Porcaro (Los Angeles Studio Legend), Ralph Humphrey (Frank Zappa), Ray Luzier (David Lee Roth/KORN), Richie Garcia (Phil Collins) and Phil Maturano (Barry Manilow) to name a few.

-Jim has instructed over 650 students through his private instruction and Jimbo's Rock Camp.
+Jim has instructed over 650 students through his private instruction and his annual BMA Band Camp.
 On the performance side, he had made a name for himself for over a decade as the "go to fill-in drummer" with many of the top Tampa Bay area bands including Sweet Spot, Men From Mars, Category Three, Big Brother, Double Vision, Green Light Go, A New Divide, The Red Sunday, The Danny Brantley Band, Acoustic Thunder, Swipe Right, The Railway Kings, Mixed Signal and Slim Tippinz.

-Since 2021, he has been the house drummer at Wiley House Concerts in Clearwater. playing sold out shows with artists such as Keaton Simons(Brett Young), Matt Ferranti(Brett Young), Jeff Coffey(Chicago), Matt Brown, TROY, Steve Everett, Brian Sutherland and Brett Wiscons.
+Since 2021, he has been the house drummer at Wiley House Concerts in Clearwater. playing sold out shows with artists such as Jeff Coffey(Chicago), Mikel Paris(O.A.R), Keaton Simons(Brett Young), Matt Ferranti(Brett Young), Matt Brown, TROY, Steve Everett, Brian Sutherland and Brett Wiscons.

 Vocalist Emma Converse has been singing at a high level since her teenage years.
 Besides studying privately with Melissa Mulligan at MMVS Studios for vocals, she is also trained for vocal coaching.
 Emma has won an Emmy for melody writing for a WPIX 11 News promo in New York.
 She has been featured on Grammy Award winning new age producer Paul Avgerinos’s albums Devotion and Spiritual Warrior.
 Live performance wise she has sang at Lincoln Center in NYC in honor of Fred Hellerman’s memorial concert and has opened for members of Steely Dan.
 Her passion is singing jazz, soul and r&b and passing her knowledge to her students.

 Eric is a multi-instrumentalist from Spokane, Washington.
-He is proficient playing and teaching piano, vibraphone, trumpet, percussion, and bass guitar.
+He is proficient playing and teaching piano, drum set, vibraphone and trumpet.

 Eric's musical journey began on trumpet and guitar in 5th grade, both of which he received private instruction.
 He continued these throughout high school, where he then began percussion and piano.
 It was both through these instruments and his inspirational teachers that Eric realized he wanted to study music seriously.
 He then attended Pacific Lutheran University in Tacoma, WA where he graduated summa cum laude with a Bachelor’s in Percussion Performance under Dr. Miho Takekawa.
 He flourished as an orchestral percussionist, winning the Student Soloist competition as a sophomore and the PASIC Ludwig Industries Scholarship as a junior, which granted him a free ticket and flight to the convention.
 During this time he also began private jazz study with renowned pianist and composer Dr Cassio Vianna, where he honed in on jazz harmony and literature.